Siucra/Siucra/README.md

   ✿👋 Hi, I’m DB (@Siucra) ✿

-  ⋆˚࿔🚀 I’m just getting started on my coding journey! 🚀⋆˚࿔
+  ⋆˚࿔🚀 Just beginning my coding journey and excited to grow every day! 🚀⋆˚࿔
-- I’m currently improving my Java skills.
+- I'm currently expanding my expertise in Java by building real-world applications and exploring advanced concepts.
-- I enjoy building cool projects and sharing what I learn along the way!
+- Always excited to build, experiment, and share what I discover!

   ⋆˚࿔🌱 What I'm currently working on ⋆˚࿔
 - Creating a mini library management web app using JSON, JavaScript, Node.js etc.
+- ransforming my Rock-Paper-Scissors game from Java to Python to strengthen cross-language skills.

   ⋆˚࿔📫 How to reach me ⋆˚࿔
 - You can find me on LinkedIn -> https://www.linkedin.com/in/denise-balasmeh/